amirsourette/zend-framework-test-phpunit/README.md

-Zend Framework 2 Test with PHPUnit
+Zend Framework 2 Controller Test with PHPUnit
 ==============

 Version 1.0.0 Created by [Vincent Blanchon](http://developpeur-zend-framework.fr/)

+This lib is a now a PR : https://github.com/zendframework/zf2/pull/2794.
+Give me your feedback !

 Introduction
 ------------